aagricola/18-df/02-week_Lasers/README.md

 ## Laser Cutting

-You don't have to look very far these days to find artists and designers employing digital fabrication in their work.
-Laser cutting is being utilised
+You don't have to look very far these days to find artists and designers employing laser cutting in their work.

 in **graphic design**